Curbstead

 What installers know about lighting St. Charles.

 St. Charles calls itself the Pride of the Fox, and the river is the whole organizing idea of the town's holiday look.
 The floodlit Hotel Baker and the Arcada Theatre marquee anchor a downtown that dresses up early, and the residential blocks flanking the Jack Kerr Memorial Riverwalk and Pottawatomie Park follow that lead each December.
 Installers here learn the town's two very different jobs: the tight-lot historic homes east and west of Main Street, where original clapboard and steep Victorian gables call for non-penetrating clips and careful ladder work over landscaping, and the west-side custom subdivisions — Woods of Fox Glen, Fox Creek, Persimmon Woods — where acre lots, three-story rooflines, and dense oak and walnut canopy turn a display into a bucket-truck project.
 River-bluff wind coming off the Fox is a real factor; clips and light strings that hold on an exposed Randall Road ridgeline are not the same as a sheltered in-town eave.
-Crews serving St. Charles typically also cover Geneva and Batavia, so the good ones fill their late-November calendars weeks ahead of Thanksgiving.
+Installers who cover St. Charles typically also cover Geneva and Batavia, so the good ones fill their late-November calendars weeks ahead of Thanksgiving.

 St. Charles straddles the Fox River, and its housing splits along it: century-old frame Victorians, foursquares, and brick colonials on the walkable blocks east and west of downtown, then sprawling custom-built estates on wooded acre lots in subdivisions like Woods of Fox Glen and Fox Creek.
 Rooflines range from simple gabled cottages to multi-dormered two- and three-story customs with turrets and deep eaves.
 River-bluff lots carry heavy mature oak and walnut canopy, so second-story runs and tree-wrapping usually demand a lift rather than a ladder.